borg286/sevtech/README.md

 * The press and grindstone are needed much less often than a heavy supply of planks and sticks.
 Prioritize the chopper with hopper input and extraction.

-* Leather gets a bit faster with the stirring basins(?)
+* Leather gets a bit faster with the  wooden basins(?)
 But is still manual.
 But you can do 6 basins in parallel while you wait for each to go through the stirring animation.

 * For leather making in the basin, you only need 1 salt to 3 hide each time you make it.
 Same goes for when you tan it later; you only need one resin per 3 dried hide.